Make clay gratitude leaves for thankful trees, garlands, wreaths, and other gratitude crafts and DIY fall home decor projects.

 Related: Windy Fall Leaves Sensory Bottle

-1. Make marbled clay Fall Leaves
+1. Make marbled clay Fall Leaves:

-- First, make gorgeous marbled clay autumn leaves with the step-by-step leaf craft tutorial–> HERE.
+- First, create gorgeous marbled clay autumn leaves using the step-by-step leaf craft tutorial:Â here.

 - Once you have made fall leaf crafts, please return to this page to learn two ways to turn them into gratitude leaves for your Thanksgiving decor.

-2. Stamp or write words of thanks or Gratitude on each leaf ornament.
+2. Stamp or write words of thanks or Gratitude on each leaf ornament:

 - Choose one of the options below to transform marbled clay autumn leaves into thankful leaves: